codaki/ChatBot-Project/ui/readme.md

 pip install -r requirements.txt
 ```

-3.Ensure Ollama is installed and running:
+3. Ensure Ollama is installed and running:

 ```bash
 # Check if Ollama is running